Take a food tour of the Brick Lane curry houses to learn about Indian street Food and find great Indian restaurants in London.

 Brick Lane for Indian Restaurants in London

-With limited time and way too many choices for fantastic Indian we decided to take a food tour with Eating Europe to get some insider tips on the best Brick Lane curry houses.
+With limited time and way too many choices for fantastic Indian, we decided to take a food tour with Eating Europe to get some insider tips on the best Brick Lane curry houses.

 History of Indian Food in London and the UK

 There is a long history of the relationship between Britain and India which I won’t go into here, but this is how Indian spices and other foods found their way to the UK.
 (If you would like to learn more about the history of the British East India Company there is an exhibit in the National Maritime Museum in Greenwich.)

 In India, there is no word for curry.
 Many of their dishes were adapted or new dishes created to suit British tastes.
-Several dishes many of us think of as Indian, Chicken Tikka Masala, Butter Chicken, Chicken Korma, are not Indian, but British dishes.
+Several dishes many of us think of as Indian, including Chicken Tikka Masala, Butter Chicken, Chicken Korma, are not actually Indian, but British dishes.

 History of Brick Lane

 Brick Lane is in the London neighborhood of Shoreditch.
-Once a Jewish neighborhood, there is still some evidence of it Jewish heritage including synagogues, bagel shops and many of the shops are still owned by their previous Jewish tenants.
+Once a Jewish neighborhood, there is still some evidence of its Jewish heritage including synagogues, bagel shops and many of the shops are still owned by their previous Jewish tenants.

 Fearing many people in London would not know where Bangladesh was or would not try their foods, it was easier to refer to the cuisine as Indian, a cuisine with which the British were already familiar.
-Today about 80% of Indian restaurants in London are owned by families from Bangladesh.
+This is how Brick Lane Indian food first began.

 Brick Lane and Indian Food Today

 Today, if you head to Brick Lane you find a multicultural neighborhood.
-Indian food, or cuisine from Bangladesh, is still the dominant cuisine and Brick Lane is known for its Indian Street food and curry houses.
+Indian food, or cuisine from Bangladesh, is still the dominant cuisine and Brick Lane is known for its Indian street food and curry houses.
 In fact, Brick Lane is also known as Banglatown.